BC Energy Step Code and Zero Carbon Code Implementation Strategy

 To learn more about the Regional Strategy for Net Zero Buildings visit the RDN’s Get Involved page here.

 On 2023-OCT-16 Council gave the fourth and final reading to Building Bylaw Amendment Bylaw 2023 No. 7224.05.
-The intent of the bylaw is to implement the Provincial Zero Carbon Step Code and advance the BC Energy Step Code for Part 3 Buildings only.
+The intent of the bylaw is to implement the Provincial Zero Carbon Step Code for both Part 9 and Part 3 buildings.
+The bylaw will also advance the BC Energy Step Code for Part 3 buildings only.
 As of now, all new building permit applications will need to meet performance requirements specified in EL-1 (measure only) of the Zero Carbon Step Code.
 In other words, new building applications will have to include the modeled greenhouse gas emissions for the proposed building.
 As of 2024-JUL-01, a new building or structure to which Part 3 or Part 9 of the Building Code applies, and which is within the scope of the Zero Carbon Step Code, must be designed and constructed to meet performance requirements specified in EL-4 (Zero Carbon Performance) of the Zero Carbon Step Code.

 In addition, starting on 2026-JAN-01, all new Part 3 building applications will need to meet Step 3 of the BC Energy Step Code